davidbrochart/cellflow/README.md

 How it works
 ============

 Instead of being fully reactive, as [observable notebooks](https://beta.observablehq.com/) are, cellflow only tries to bring to the Jupyter Notebook (or even the IPython console) a way to link cells to each other.
-It lets the user specify on which variables a cell will react, and what results it will produce.
+It lets the user specify which variables a cell will react to, and what results it will produce.
 Based on this information, cellflow will take care of executing the right cell at the right time when a result is asked for.
 You can think of it as the equivalent of the `make` tool for interactive computing.

 ```python
 %%onchange a, b -> c, d